SS Brainerd Victory: Private use

 In 1950 Brainerd Victory was sold to Pope & Talbot, Inc. of San Francisco and renamed SS P&T Voyager.
 In March 1962 she was sold to Sumner A. Long of New York City and renamed SS Smith Voyager, and was operated by the Anne Quinn Corporation.

 The Smith Voyager on Dec.
 20, 1964 was loaded with a cargo of $500,000 worth of grain.
 The load shifted violently about 780 miles South East of Bermuda in the Atlantic Ocean.
 The shifted load caused a crack in the hull and she took on water.
 The foundering ship developed a heavy starboard angle of list.
 The sea was rough with waves 20 to 30 feet high as she steamed to India.
 Due to fear of sinking, her crew abandoned the Smith Voyager at 1:20 pm; the captain and three crew members stayed on board.
 The other crew members abandoned ship into her lifeboats and shot out red distress flares.
 Due to the rough sea, the 26-foot-long lifeboats capsized and four members of the crew drowned.
 The USCGC Rockaway steamed to help the crew.
 The 533-foot German freighter M.V.
 Mathilde Bolton also came to her aid.
-U.S. Coast Guard aircraft from Bermuda and Elizabeth City, North Carolina, and United States Air Force aircraft from the 55th Air Rescue Suadron flew rescue missions.
+U.S. Coast Guard aircraft from Bermuda and Elizabeth City, North Carolina, and United States Air Force aircraft from the 55th Air Rescue Squadron flew rescue missions.
 They dropped survival equipment to the crew.
 On Dec.
 25, 1964, the Smith Voyager was in tow by the British salvage tug Marinla to be saved, but on the trip she sank by the stern on Dec.
 27, 1964 at 28.30 N 50.48 W, about 850 miles from Bermuda.
 The captain and three crew members boarded the tug and were saved.

 A US district court found that the Smith Voyager was not seaworthy.
 The Smith Voyager was overloaded with grain when she departed Freeport, Texas.
 The court found evidence that the steam evaporators and boilers were not working correctly.
 Also there was a leak in the rudder stock gland, thus sea water was leaking into the steering room and was draining into the bilge.